 Please note that there is no hiking trail that encircles Crater Lake in the summer.

-During the summer months, fire danger can increase to high levels.
-Campfire are prohibited in the park's backcountry.
+During the summer months, fire danger can increase to extreme levels.
+Campfires are prohibited in the park's backcountry.
 Always use caution when using backpacking stoves and do so only by following current rules and regulations.
 Temporary fire restrictions or area closures may be in place during increased wildland fire activity.
-Check with the backcountry office for the most up to date fire restrictions and area closures.
+Check with the backcountry office, 541-594-3060, for the most up to date fire restrictions and area closures.